 In 1808, America banned the import of slaves from Africa and the West Indies.
 The impact on actual slavery in America was almost non-existent.
 There was still some limited smuggling of slaves but the majority of new slaves in America came from what Professor Eric Foner called, “natural increase.”
 One could reasonably ask, “Why ban slave imports and not slavery itself?”
 The answer is because, for many of the proponents of the prohibition including Thomas Jefferson, the reason was not based on humanitarian concerns but on economics.
-The South was producing and selling enough slaves internally that the slave trade was reducing prices for slaves and cutting into profits.
+The South was producing and selling enough slaves internally that the International slave trade was reducing prices for slaves and cutting into profits.

 In 1819, another act was passed allowing US ships to not only patrol its own shores but the coast of Africa in an attempt to stop slave ships at the source.
 Not for concerns about ending slavery but in protectionism for American slave owners.
 Everything was contingent on the fact that there was a “self-sustaining” population of about four million slaves in America at the time.
 Southern legislators joined with northern ones in passing both the acts that banned the external slave trading but ignored slavery.

 Most of us are aware that slave owners often bred their slaves to produce more workers.
 We are taught almost nothing about the breeding farms whose function was to produce as many slaves as possible for the sale and distribution throughout the South to meet their needs.
 Two of the largest breeding farms were located in Richmond, VA, and the Maryland Eastern-Shore.